ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The address of the host; for example `github.com`.
 This value is required.
 </dd>
 <dt>`-kp`, `--key-path`</dt>
-<dd>The path to your SSH key file.
+<dd>The path to your SSH private key file.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the secret.
+<dd>The name of the Git repository access secret.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin and end with a lowercase alphanumeric character.</li>
 	<li>The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).</li>
 </ul>
 This value is required. </dd>
 <dt>`-khp`, `--known-hosts-path`</dt>
 <dd>The path to your known hosts file.
+This value is a security feature to ensure that the private key is only used to authenticate at hosts that you previously accessed, specifically, the GitHub or GitLab hosts.
+You find the value by running `cat ~/.ssh/known_hosts | base64` (OSX) or `cat ~/.ssh/known_hosts | base64 -w 0` (Unix).
 This value is optional.
 </dd>
 </dl>